rackersteve/rackspace-how-to/content/cloud-servers/troubleshoot-nova-agent-or-rackspace-cloud-server-agent.md

 product_url: cloud-servers
 ---

-This article describes the `nova-agent` service on Linux&reg; servers in Rackspace Cloud.
-On Windows&reg; servers, this same service is called `Rackspace Cloud Server Agent`.
+This article describes the `nova-agent` service on Linux&reg; servers and `Rackspace Cloud Server Agent` on Windows&reg;.

 ### What is `nova-agent`?